XPath Expression Evaluation

 In the Advanced mode, you can conveniently edit long expressions in a multi-line mode and edit the XPath context.

 Some error checks and XPath inspections also provide Quick Fixes for detected problems, e.g. the possibility to map an unresolved namespace-prefix to a URI by intention.

-This dialog allows you to assign custom prefixes to the namespace URIs that are used in the context document.
-This can be useful to assign a shorter prefix, resolve prefix clashes or to actually define a prefix for the default namespace.
+It can be useful to assign a shorter prefix, resolve prefix clashes or to actually define a prefix for the default namespace.
 This can be essential because XPath does not automatically match elements in the default namespace without specifying a prefix for the element to be matched. edit namespaces and their prefixes and

-- Show results in Usage View: this option shows all matched nodes in the Find Usages toolwindow.
-Check Open in new tab to open the result in a new tab instead of reusing the last one.
+Select the Show results in Usage View checkbox to show all matched nodes in the Find Usages tool window.
+Select the Open in new tab checkbox to open the result in a new tab instead of reusing the last one.